-Ellis and Elliott Thornton, brothers aged 12 and 14, died in Saturday’s crash.
+Ellis and Elliott Thornton, aged 12 and 15, died in Saturday’s crash.

-They were named locally along with fellow victims Darnell Harte, 15, Anthoney Armour, 24, and Robbie Meerun, also 24.
+They were named locally along with 15-year-old Darnell Harte, Anthoney Armour, 24, and Robbie Meerun, also 24.

 Supt Matt Davison, who heads neighbourhood policing for the Leeds District, said: “This is a very tragic set of circumstances and our thoughts and condolences go out to everyone who has been affected by it.

 “We are working to support the families involved and the wider community, particularly the schools who have been affected.

 “We are working with the local authority and through our Safer Schools Partnership officers to support the schools at what is a very difficult time.

 “Clearly the families have suffered a devastating loss and we appreciate that emotions will be running high in the community.